Everything is a production event

 With this rule in mind, starting with video is usually the best way to go, whether that means putting yourself in front of a camera, or recording a Webinar or Google Hangout session.

 Once you have video you can:

 - Use the full video

 - Carve out useful chunks of the video to offer on their own

 - Combine whole videos or chunks from various videos to create a course or subscription product

 - Capture stills from the video to use as images in blog posts, eBooks, social networks, marketing materials, and other items you publish

-- Extract audio from the video and use it in the ways listed above (tools like Screenflow will this for you, but there are any number of other options – just do a search on “extract audio from video)
+- Extract audio from the video and use it in the ways listed above (tools like Screenflow or other screen recording software will do this for you, but there are any number of other options – just do a search on “extract audio from video)

 - Use the transcribed text as the basis for blog posts and posts on social networks like Facebook, LinkedIn, or Twitter

 - Take the transcribed texts from multiple videos and put them together into a book or eBook